nijicha/slack-clone/.github/pull_request_template.md

 ## Story | Reference URL
 <!--
-    Puts an related URL to this task.
+    Puts a related URL to this task.

     --- Examples ---
     - Notion page URL